 Costco can be a great place to purchase ground beef.
 You must purchase a big package.
 Costco doesn’t sell smaller packages.
 But if you are going to freeze it, that shouldn’t be a problem.

-The ground beef is already packaged into 1 pound packages so all you need to do is add it the freezer.
+The ground beef can be packaged into 1 pound packages so all you need to do is add it the freezer.
 No prep work needed.
-If I find someone to split the case with I will buy it through Zaycon Fresh.
+Or you can cook a few pound and have it ready and waiting in the freezer to thaw and add to your recipe.

 On sale at the grocery store is where I purchase most of my ground beef.
 I purchase 20 pounds when it hits my price point.
 This is a manageable amount for our family of 4 to eat in about 3 months.